suchins3/HousePricing_Assignment/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
--	Booking is drastically increased in 2019
--	Weekends seems to have a greater number of bookings
--	Large number of bookings done in clear weather
--	Thursday, Friday, Saturday has more number of bookings
--	Large number of bookings is done at Clear weather situations

-Overall below contributes significantly
--	Temperature
--	Season
--	Year